-During fiscal 2004, the Company issued stock options to certain employees with exercise prices below the fair market value of the Company's common stock at the date of grant.
+During fiscal 2004 the Company issued stock options to certain employees with exercise prices below the fair market value of the Company's common stock at the date of grant.
 In accordance with the requirements of APB 25, the Company has recorded stock-based compensation for the difference between the exercise price of the stock options and the fair market value of the Company's stock at the grant date.
-During the fiscal 2004 and 2005, the Company recorded stock-based compensation of \$95,000 and \$165,000, respectively, related to these options.
+During the fiscal 2005 and 2006, the Company recorded stock-based compensation of \$165,000 and \$163,000, respectively, related to these options.
 Stock-based compensation expense is currently recognized over the vesting period of the awards, generally five to eight years.
-Excluding the impact of the adoption of FAS 123R, future compensation expense to be recognized through fiscal 2012 associated with these grants will be \$796,000.
+Excluding the impact of the adoption of FAS 123R, future compensation expense to be recognized through fiscal 2012 associated with these grants will be \$633,000.
+No stock options were granted during fiscal 2005.
+There were 517,600 stock options granted during fiscal year 2006.